How to Travel With Just One Bag This Summer, According to Reddit

 Photo by Pixel-Shot/Shutterstock

-Attention all chronic overpackers: We hear you and see you, but there’s really no need to pack 20 pairs of underwear for your four-day trip.
-Let’s face it, some of us are blessed with the gift of travel anxiety and we take it out on our poor suitcases, stretching those zippers to their limits.
-But with so many recent news stories of summer air travel woes, maintaining an overpacker’s lifestyle (which requires at least a checked bag) is dubious at best.
+Attention all chronic overpackers: We hear you and see you, but there’s really no need to pack 20 pairs of underwear for a four-day trip.
+Let’s face it—some of us have travel anxiety, and we take it out on our poor suitcases, stretching those zippers to their limits.
+But with ever-increasing fees and weight limits, maintaining an overpacker’s lifestyle (which requires at least a checked bag) is dubious at best.
 The solution?
-Forcing yourself to take just one travel bag, courtesy of r/OneBag.
+Forcing yourself to travel with just one bag, with advice courtesy of r/OneBag.

 When we’re faced with a problem nowadays, most turn to the internet for an answer.
-And there’s no better way to crowdsource a solution than via the myriad netizen communities of Reddit, a website devoted completely to discussion boards.
-There are dozens of subreddits devoted to travel, like r/DigitalNomad, r/TravelHacks, r/SoloTravel, r/Shoestring, and, of course, r/OneBag, which describes itself as “a minimalist urban travel community devoted to the idea of lugging around less crap.”
+And there’s no better way to crowdsource a solution than via the communities of Reddit.
+Here, visitors can find dozens of subreddits devoted to travel, like r/DigitalNomad, r/TravelHacks, r/SoloTravel, r/Shoestring and, of course, r/OneBag, which describes itself as “a minimalist urban travel community devoted to the idea of lugging around less crap.”
 Getting input and reading about the experiences of seasoned travelers is critical.
 But learning how to get the most out of those experiences while not drowning in excess toiletries and clothing?
 One might call that advice invaluable.

 So, get out there with the freedom to travel unburdened, and remember, don’t pack your fears!